tanvincible/tanvincible.github.io/_posts/2024-12-30-why-blogging-and-what-to-expect.md

 I am also trying out [**Neovim**](https://neovim.io/).
 I have always used [**VS Code (Code - OSS)**](https://code.visualstudio.com/) for programming-related tasks.
 However, I wanted to switch to a Vim-based text editor partly because of its simplicity, to learn something new and to see if it fits my needs better.

-I also have diverse interests and don't confine myself to a few selected topics.
-I constantly learn new concepts, test new tools and frameworks (primarily open-source), and strive to contribute back to the community.
+I have diverse interests and don't confine myself to a few selected topics.
+I constantly learn new concepts, test emerging tools and frameworks (primarily open-source), and strive to contribute to the community.

 That's all for now, but I'm committed to writing more blogs and honing my writing skills.
 Your support and feedback are always appreciated. :)